Quick links within this webpage:

 Could everyday social dysfunction – poor sportsmanship, road rage – be both the effect and the cause of individuals getting “lost in a role” too easily, for complements becoming destructive instead of constructive?
 Might these eventually escalate tribalism, impasse, and outrage in complex social issues, causing difficult situations to become intractable and unstable situations to become dangerous?
 Could the Stanford Prison Experiment, its failures, and its lessons inform actionable discourse on a far larger scale?

 The implications and applications of what transpired in August of 1971 caught my imagination.
 What began as an impulsive lark became serious inquiry, then a full-blown project.
-Eventually, I wrote not one parody song but ten, which together outlined the events of the Stanford Prison Experiment in music.
+Instead of writing a single song for fun, I eventually wrote thoughtful new lyrics for ten songs that were playing on popular radio during the week of the actual Stanford Prison Experiment, which together highlight its important, impactful story.

 Although the Stanford Prison Experiment took place more than fifty years ago, its lessons still can equip and encourage us: to be wary of blanket assessments, convenient characterizations, and simplistic solutions to complex problems; to maintain mindful resistance against getting “lost in a role”; and to seek the truth and wisdom of “the other side” as we pursue shared objectives for desperately needed systemic change in society.

-To follow (or to shape!) the ongoing progress, contact: SPE-TM (at) SugarCreekSolutions (dot) com
+To follow (or to shape!) ongoing progress, contact: Lost in a Role email address

 Detailed information (including backstory, timeline, and pictures) on the Stanford Prison Experiment itself can be found on the Stanford Prison Experiment website.